harshith-21/ETE-ML-PIPELINE/README.md

 kubectl get pods -n harshith -l app=mlflow
 ```

+In a shocking plot twist that surprised absolutely no one (least of all me), a kubeconfig accidentally made its way into the repository.
+Don’t worry — the token has been obliterated, yeeted into the void, ritually deleted, and no longer grants access to anything more powerful than a 404 page.

+Mistakes were made.
+But hey — I fix my mistakes before they become security incidents.
+Call it personal growth, call it self-preservation, call it “please don’t revoke my cluster access.”

+The important part:
+The leaked kubeconfig is now about as effective as shouting “kubectl apply” at a brick wall.

 ## 🤝 Contributing

 This is a learning/demonstration project showcasing MLOps best practices.
 Feel free to: